 The Chesapeake-Student Recruitment, Early Advisement and Mentoring (C-StREAM) Program is for college students who identify as people of color and/or who are first-generation college students.
 Learn more about the C-StREAM program and application process.

 We will host two interns through this program in summer 2021.
-The deadline for application is February 20, 2021.
+The deadline for application has passed; it was February 20, 2021.
 The internship opportunities will focus on:

 - Sustainable Fisheries (PDF, 3 pages): Help share fisheries and habitat science related to invasive blue catfish spread and impacts with resource managers.
 (Link to full opportunity description coming mid-January.)